Kreditwesengesetz

 The legal landscape around the Kreditwesengesetz setting the stage for risk management of financial institutions in Germany.

-The German Banking Act Kreditwesengesetz (KWG), literally meaning law of the banking system, is the primary legally implementation of the Basel Accords.
+The German Banking Act Kreditwesengesetz (KWG), literally meaning law of the banking system, is the primary legally implementation of Basel I, Basel II, and Basel III.
 It is binding for banks and other institutes providing financial services (German: :de:Kreditinstitute und :de:Finanzdienstleistungsinstitute) in Germany and effective since January 1935, but updated in 1962.

 Purpose

 The main goals of the KWG are: